omidarmat/onLearn/c++.md

 #include <string>
 ```

 Strings are in the standard namespace.
-So in order to use them without using namespace standard, you must prefix them with `std` and the scope resolution operator `::`.
+So in order to use them without using namespace standard, you must prefix them with `std` and the scope resolution operator `::`, so it would be `std::string`.
 This is also true for the standard string methods that work with C++ strings.

 C++ strings are also stored contiguously in memory.
 Unlike C-style strings, C++ strings are dynamic, and can grow and shrink during runtime.